Youth Employment Project FAQ

 For Wichita residents there is a DMV office located at 1823 W 21st St N, Wichita, KS 67203, directly across the street from the Wichita Workforce Center.
 Average fee for a first-time license is $24.

-In Wichita, to get a social security card you must go to the Social Security Administrative Offices, located at 3216 N Cypress St, Wichita, KS 67226.
+To obtain a social security card in Wichita, visit the Social Security Administrative Office located at 3216 N Cypress St, Wichita, KS 67226.
 You may also call their toll-free number at (866) 931-9173.
 There is no cost to obtain a social security card.
 It takes approximately 7 to 10 business days to receive the original copy of the card.

 For replacement cards, visit the SSA office or https://www.ssa.gov/ssnumber/